 Mark Pope Continues Rebuilding Kentucky Roster After Disappointing 2025-26 Season

-Since taking over Kentucky in 2024, Pope’s Wildcats haven’t been able to make any significant noise in the SEC, finishing with a 10-8 record in back-to-back seasons.
+Since taking over Kentucky in 2024, Pope’s Wildcats haven’t made much noise in the SEC, finishing with a 10-8 record in back-to-back seasons.
 With a second-round exit in 2026, Pope was put on the hot seat by multiple analysts as he struggled to fill the shoes of the legendary John Calipari.

-However, Pope has responded to his previous shortcomings in a major way with six new transfer portal signings so far.
+However, Pope has addressed his previous shortcomings in a major way by making six new transfer portal signings so far.
 Headlined by Milan Momcilovic, these signings include Frank Kepnang, Zoom Diallo, Jerone Morton, Justin McBride, and Alex Wilkins.

 Read More: